oddnetworks/oddworks/lib/services/catalog/README.md

 **Feature Flags**

 When fetching a catalog resource it will be decorated with `meta` Object requested from **{role: 'identity', cmd: 'config'}**.
-The provided channel, platform and user objects will be used to compose the `meta` Object using a merge algorithm.
+The provided channel, platform and viewer objects will be used to compose the `meta` Object using a merge algorithm.

 #### fetchItemList
 `bus.query({role: 'catalog', cmd: 'fetchItemList'}, args)`